SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 and WLAN/ISP networks.
 When a bottleneck exists temporarily, the network has no choice but to discard or delay packets -- which can harm certain flows and, thus, lead to suboptimal perceived experience.
-In this document, this is termed 'reactive policy'.
+In this document, this is termed 'Reactive Management'.

 ~~~~~~~~